-The table below summarises the sensitivities of the Company's profit to foreign exchange risk.
+The table on the following page summarises the sensitivities of the Company's profit to foreign exchange risk.
 The analysis is based on the assumption that the Australian Dollar strengthened by 10% against the United States dollar and Euro (shown in the +10% column) and weakened by 10% against the United States dollar and Euro (shown in the -10% column).
 These two currencies are the material foreign currencies to which the Company was exposed at 30 June 2020.